FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 ## Conclusion

 Congrats, you have built a Vue app that can log in, log out, and modify user data.
-This article provides a foundation for implementing OAuth using FusionAuth, and there are still so many features, components, and routes that you can add.
+This article provides a foundation for implementing OAuth using FusionAuth, and there are a bunch of other features, components, and routes that you can add.

-Again, here's [the code](https://github.com/fusionauth/fusionauth-example-vue) that you can fork and look at.
+Again, here's [the code](https://github.com/fusionauth/fusionauth-example-vue) that you can fork and experiment with.

 Here are a few ideas of what you can do next:

 - [Register Users from the App itself.](https://fusionauth.io/docs/v1/tech/apis/registrations#create-a-user-and-registration-combined)
-- Secure your server using middlewares like [Helmet,](https://www.npmjs.com/package/helmet)
+- Secure your server using a middleware like [Helmet](https://www.npmjs.com/package/helmet)
 - Explore third party OAuth like [Google](https://fusionauth.io/docs/v1/tech/apis/identity-providers/google), [Twitter,](https://fusionauth.io/docs/v1/tech/apis/identity-providers/twitter) etc.

 Check out the [FusionAuth APIs](https://fusionauth.io/docs/v1/tech/apis/) for even more options.